For Joe Biden, long path to a potentially crucial presidency

 Part of Biden’s ability to make seemingly disparate appeals is that his policy pitches remain secondary to the personal pitch, amplified during the convention, that he is a decent, compassionate man of faith, a practicing Roman Catholic.

-While he likes to project an “Uncle Joe” persona, he still flashes the short fuse that was more common decades ago.
+While Biden projects an “Uncle Joe” persona, he still flashes the short fuse that was more common decades ago.
 In Iowa, he told one climate activist to “vote for somebody else.”
 He challenged a man who questioned his age to a push-ups contest.

 Still, empathy more than anger has defined Biden’s life, as the vice president who buried an adult son stricken by cancer, the young widower and father who lost his first wife and infant daughter in a car accident, and the schoolboy mocked by classmates and a nun for a severe stutter.